 Top Causes of Low Sexual Vitality

 Setting aside medical conditions, the most common potential causes of low sexual vitality include:

 Obesity: Fat is stored in adipose cells, which are hormonally active and convert libido-promoting androgens into estrogen.
 Lower androgens relative to estrogens can diminish sexual vitality.

-High Insulin: A diet consistently high in refined carbohydrates can cause insulin resistance.
-This metabolic condition disrupts the production of testosterone—a key player in sex drive in both men and women.
+High insulin: A diet consistently high in refined carbohydrates can cause insulin resistance.
+This metabolic condition disrupts the production of testosterone, which is a key player in sex drive in both men and women.

 Pharmaceuticals: Prescription drugs are another class of endocrine-disrupting chemicals.
 Among these, antidepressants and oral contraceptives are well known to adversely affect sexual energy.
 Even if you don’t take these pharmaceuticals, trace amounts are present in the water supply.

 Stress: Daily stress of all kinds taxes the nervous system, disrupting the hypothalamus.
 As we’ll discuss below, the hypothalamus is the center of the most important hormone pathways in the body.

 Stress, obesity, and endocrine-disrupting toxicants all send abnormal signals to the hypothalamus.
 The hypothalamus, in turn, controls glands that secrete hormones essential for sexual health.

 - The pituitary gland and secretion of growth hormone necessary for energy and regulation of insulin